jaspector

 The county asks for 24-hour notice when possible.

-Typical inspection sequence: State minimum inspections include: footing, foundation, preparatory work before concrete placement, framing and structural members before concealment, MEP before concealment, energy conservation before concealment, and final inspection.
+Typical sequence: State minimum inspections include: footing, foundation, preparatory work before concrete placement, framing and structural members before concealment, MEP before concealment, energy conservation before concealment, and final inspection.

 Third-party inspections are allowed under county policy if the county cannot perform the required inspection within 2 business days of request, or for unusual or special projects where timeliness is critical.
 Third-party inspection reports must be submitted within 2 business days.

-Do I need a building permit in unincorporated Charlotte County, VA?
+01 Do I need a building permit in unincorporated Charlotte County, VA?

 A building permit is required before constructing, enlarging, setting, altering, renovating, converting, or demolishing a structure; for structural repairs; for electrical, plumbing, HVAC, generator, or mechanical upgrades, installations, or modifications; and to restore power after a disconnect longer than 30 days.

-How much does a building permit cost in unincorporated Charlotte County, VA?
+02 How much does a building permit cost in unincorporated Charlotte County, VA?

+Building permit fees in unincorporated Charlotte County, VA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $100 for residential/modular new construction; $150 for commercial or industrial new construction; $35 for renovations; $50 flat fee for mobile homes (singlewides).
 Fees are calculated as: Residential construction and modular homes: $0.15 per sq ft; Residential additions: $0.15 per sq ft; Church construction/additions: $0.12 per sq ft; Commercial or industrial construction/additions: $0.12 per sq ft; Renovations: $6.00 per $1,000 of cost; Demolition: $30 per building; Electric/plumbing/mechanical: $30 each; Private pools: $25; Public pools: $75; Underground storage tank removal: $35 per tank; Cell towers: 3% of cost including labor.
 A 2% state surcharge applies to all building permit fees..

-How do I apply for a building permit in unincorporated Charlotte County, VA?
+03 How do I apply for a building permit in unincorporated Charlotte County, VA?

-1. Confirm zoning first.
+To apply for a building permit in unincorporated Charlotte County, VA, follow these steps: 1.
+Confirm zoning first.
 The county requires a zoning permit for most new construction, additions, pools, mobile/modular homes, telecom towers, and changes in use.
 If the property is inside an incorporated town (Charlotte Court House, Drakes Branch, Keysville, or Phenix), contact that town office first to obtain the required town zoning permit.
 2. Gather supporting documents: an approved zoning permit if applicable, septic and/or well permit from the Health Department if a new septic system or well will be installed, building plans, contractor name/phone/license number, estimated job cost, and a plot plan showing lot dimensions, building location, and building dimensions.
 3. Submit the building permit application to the county by email (jhess@charlottecountyva.gov) or in person at the county administration/building office at 250 LeGrande Avenue, Suite A, Charlotte Court House.
 4. Pay applicable fees.
 The county publishes a building permit fee schedule; a 2 percent state surcharge applies to all building permit fees.
 5. County review is conducted under the Virginia Uniform Statewide Building Code and local land-use requirements.
 If compliant, the permit is issued as soon as practicable; if not, the applicant is notified of the reasons for denial.
 6. Post the permit on site and call for required inspections as work reaches required milestones.
 7. Obtain final inspection approval and certificate of occupancy before occupying the structure.

-What work is exempt from building permits in unincorporated Charlotte County, VA?
+04 What work is exempt from building permits in unincorporated Charlotte County, VA?

-How do I schedule a building inspection in unincorporated Charlotte County, VA?
+05 How do I schedule a building inspection in unincorporated Charlotte County, VA?

-Inspections can be scheduled via: (434) 542-5404, jhess@charlottecountyva.gov.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Charlotte County, VA via: (434) 542-5404, jhess@charlottecountyva.gov.
 The county asks for 24-hour notice when possible..